Table of contents

 - External security certificates

-- Administrative options that affect Google Workspace compliance with applicable regulations
+- Administrative options that affect Google Workspace’s compliance with applicable regulations

-Cloud computing provides convenience and market advantage to thousands of modern enterprises in Poland.
-However, with each successive wave of official controls, questions about how to use the cloud legally and safely keep coming back like a boomerang.
+Cloud computing provides convenience and market advantage to thousands of modern enterprises in Europe.
+However, with each successive wave of official compliance controls, questions about using the public cloud legally and safely keep coming back like a boomerang.

-Public cloud is a data processing service on external servers that are used by many entities simultaneously.
-The most popular cloud service providers are, among others Google, Microsoft, Dropbox or Amazon.
+A public cloud is a service of data processing conducted via the Internet on external servers managed by a third-party provider and used by many entities simultaneously.
+The most popular cloud service providers are Google, Microsoft, Dropbox, and Amazon.

-If you do not use any Cloud Computing technology in your company yet, read more about it on our blog:
+If you do not use any cloud computing technology in your company yet, read more about some easy-to-implement SaaS solutions on our blog:

-- Google Workspace Microsoft 365 – which service to choose from?
+- Google Workspace Microsoft 365 – which one should you choose?

 - Google Drive – how to store corporate documents and files